If you could run your car on a fuel that burned so cleanly that itsonly emissions were water vapor, you'd do it in a heartbeat, right?

 It turns out that you can.
-Automakers are at the cusp of technology that would allow us to use hydrogen instead of gasoline to fuel our cars.
+Automakers are developing technology that would allow us to use hydrogen instead of gasoline to fuel our cars.
 Hydrogen is readily available and has fewer environmental drawbacks than petroleum-based fuels like gasoline.
-Though the technology is in its infancy, there are two ways hydrogen-as-car-fuel will likely be developed -- hydrogen-on-demand for internal combustion engine applications and for fuel cell vehicles.
+There are two ways hydrogen-as-car-fuel will likely be developed — hydrogen-on-demand for internal combustion engine applications and for fuel cell vehicles.

 Because of the promise of these two clean energy technologies, there are a number of scams trying to capitalize on the demand.
-In this article, we're going to look at fuel cell vehicles, hydrogen-powered internal combustion vehicles and we'll even take a look at some recent advertisements that claim with a simple conversion kit, you can run your car on water.
+In this article, we're going to look at fuel cell vehicles and hydrogen-powered internal combustion vehicles, and we'll even take a look at some recent advertisements that claim with a simple conversion kit, you can run your car on water.

 Keep reading to find out if you really can power your car with water.